aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

 dt
 \end{align}

-Let's implement this.
-It does not seem very different from the previous problem...
+It does not seem very different from the previous problem so let's implement this.

 ```python
 # parameters